tmtsoftware/csw/docs/src/main/framework/publishing-state.md

 ## Publishing State

-A component has access to `currentStatePublisher` which can be used to publish its @ref:[CurrentState](../messages/states.md).
+A component has access to a `currentStatePublisher` Actor, which can be used to publish its @ref:[CurrentState](../messages/states.md).
 Any subscriber of this component will receive the published state.

 @@@ note

 This feature is provided for optimized communicaton between an Assembly and an HCD only.
+See [Matching state for command completion](../commons/command.md#matching-state-for-command-completion).

 @@@